janwilmans/copperspice-gettingstarted/documenation/migration.md

 ## get rid of UTF-16 strings

-Although this step can be a big one if you externally rely on UTF-16, for me it was actually straitforward, the only UTF-16 string I was using were internal to QString.
+Although this step can be a big one if you externally rely on UTF-16, for me it was actually straitforward, the only UTF-16 strings I was using were internal to QString.
 So for me the steps to move away from UTF-16 were non-existant.

 ## get rid of forward incompatable function calls